Preconstruction And Delivery

 Owners usually get the best value from preconstruction services when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Initial Program Discovery And Site Review is treated as a decision gate, not a box-checking exercise.
+Initial Program Discovery, Site Visit, And Utility Confirmation is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Milestone Budgeting And Design Coordination is treated as a decision gate, not a box-checking exercise.
+Milestone Budgeting With Williamson County Market Pricing And Design Coordination is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Permit-readiness And Mobilization Transition is treated as a decision gate, not a box-checking exercise.
+Permit-readiness Checks And Mobilization Transition With City Of Georgetown is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.